-Coming to and staying in the United States brings many responsibilities and obligations.
-There are procedural laws and requirements that must be followed for those who wish to enter and stay in the United States for any length of time.
+If an individual wants to come to the United States and remain, they must be aware that there are many responsibilities and obligations that come with the opportunity.
+There are procedural laws and requirements that an individual must follow if they wish to enter into and stay in the United States for any length of time.

-Immigration laws regulate how an individual from abroad may qualify for a visa and under what circumstances that individual can be deported.
-There are many different kinds of temporary and permanent visas.
-Depending on the purpose of your entry, there is a visa that is right for you.
+Immigration laws are those laws that regulate how an individual from another country may qualify for a visa and under what circumstances that individual may be deported.
+There are many different types of available temporary and permanent visas.
+Depending on the purpose for an individual’s entry into the United States, there will be a visa that suits their needs.

-Those already in the United States must also abide by immigration laws.
-Large portions of immigrants who legally reside within the United States have a green card, or permanent visa.
-While those with green cards may seek to be citizens, they must also stay away from activities that may bring deportation.
-It is always wise to make whatever attempts possible to reside legally within the United States.
+Individuals with green cards may seek to be citizens.
+They must, however, refrain from any activities that may bring deportation upon them.
+It is always wise for an individual to make whatever attempts are possible to reside legally within the United States.

-Immigration law is one of the most complicated areas of law and can be a very complex system for many people to understand.
-If you need help resolving an immigration law issue, you should contact an immigration lawyer.
+Immigration laws are one of the most complicated areas of law.
+It can be a very complex system for many individuals to understand.
+If an individual needs help resolving an immigration law issue, they should contact an immigration lawyer.

-Becoming a U.S Citizen is a personal decision.
-Understanding the naturalization process and having the correct information is very important.
-The links below will help those interested in U.S citizenship in learning more about eligibility requirements and the application process.
+Having an understanding of the naturalization process as well as the correct information regarding citizenship is very important.
+The links below provide information for those individuals interested in United States citizenship and learning more about eligibility requirements as well as the application process.

 - What If I Can’t Receive Citizenship?

 An individual who is a non-resident may be deported from the United States in several different ways.
 These may include: